 Decision-Making Process:

 After reviewing the abstracts, the reviewers provide feedback and assign scores or ratings based on the predetermined criteria.
-Conference organizers may use a variety of decision-making models, including single-blind or double-blind review, where the reviewers' identities may or may not be disclosed to the authors.
+Conference organizers may use a variety of decision-making models, including single-blind or double-blind review, where the author's identities may or may not be disclosed to the reviewer.

 Once all abstracts have been reviewed and scored, the conference organizers compile the feedback and scores from the reviewers to make final decisions on which abstracts will be accepted for presentation at the conference.
 Abstracts that receive high ratings and positive feedback are more likely to be accepted, while those with lower ratings or significant concerns may be rejected or require revisions before acceptance.